 Here are some examples of popular types of scams that may encourage you to share this information:

 - Email scams.
 Be vigilant of emails in your inbox that you weren’t expecting or look suspicious.
 If you’re unsure about an email, don’t click any of the links contained within or open any of the attachments.
 These could contain malware that will affect your computer and open it up to fraudsters.
 If you’re unsure about an email, contact the sender directly and ask them if they sent it.

 - Phone scams.
 Fraudsters will call pretending to be someone else in order to obtain your personal information, or worse yet, your online banking credentials.
 For example, they may call pretending to be a computer repair shop claiming that your computer needs repaired and they need some information in order to fix it, or they may even claim to be someone working at INTRUST.
 If you weren’t expecting the call, hang up and contact the institution directly.

 - Text Scams.
-Spam texts may lead you to provide personal information, such as your username, password or personal bank account information.
+Spam texts may lead you to provide personal information, such as your username, password, or personal bank account information.
 Protect yourself by only opening text messages from people you know and never clicking on a link embedded into an unsolicited text message.

 For more information about how INTRUST keeps your information secure, types of fraud, and best practices for protecting yourself, visit our Security Center.
-Additionally, the Federal Trade Commision (FTC) offers a host of resources regarding online security.
+Additionally, the Federal Trade Commission (FTC) offers a host of resources regarding online security.